Skidz0r2/inovel/FinalPresentation.md

 ### 6.1.
 Strategic Roadmap: From Consolidation to Enterprise Partnership

-Our long-term vision extends beyond the initial SME market.
-We will execute a phased strategy:
+Our long-term plan goes beyond just the SME market.
+We'll follow this strategy:

-*  **Phase 1: Consolidate the SME Market.** Our immediate priority is to become the leading solution for small and medium sellers by integrating with the ERPs they already use.
-This builds a stable foundation and a strong user base.
+*  **Phase 1: Build SME Market Leadership.** First, we'll become the top solution for small and medium sellers by integrating with the ERPs they already use.
+This creates a solid foundation and user base.

-*  **Phase 2: Secure a Strategic Enterprise Partner.** Instead of competing with giants like Rithum to build a massive, all-encompassing ERP, we will leverage our established position to form a deep partnership with a single, large enterprise customer.
+*  **Phase 2: Partner with a Large Enterprise.** Instead of trying to compete with big companies like Rithum to build a huge ERP system, we'll use our position to partner with one large enterprise customer.

-*  **Phase 3: Deep Integration and Shared Success.** We will integrate our system directly into the enterprise partner's workflow, adapting our technology to their specific needs.
-This partnership will be based on a shared success model, where AdFlux takes a percentage of sales generated through our platform, ensuring continuous support and aligned goals.
+*  **Phase 3: Deep Integration.** We'll integrate our system directly into the enterprise partner's workflow, customizing our technology for their needs.
+This partnership will be based on revenue sharing, where AdFlux gets a percentage of sales from our platform, ensuring we keep supporting them and our goals stay aligned.

-This approach allows us to grow sustainably, avoid direct competition with market giants, and create a powerful relationship with a major player in the e-commerce space.
+This strategy helps us grow sustainably, avoid competing directly with market giants, and build a strong relationship with a major e-commerce player.

 ### 6.2.
 Implementation Roadmap